reconcilerio/runtime/README.md

 The [Finalizers](#finalizers) utilities are used to manage the finalizer on the reconciled resource.

+> [!WARNING]
-> Warning: It is crucial that each WithFinalizer have a unique and stable finalizer name.
+> It is crucial that each `WithFinalizer` have a unique and stable finalizer name.
 Two reconcilers that use the same finalizer, or a reconciler that changed the name of its finalizer, may leak the external state when the reconciled resource is deleted, or the resource may never terminate.

 **Example:**